Kenvue: Acquisition by Kimberly-Clark

-In November 2025, Kimberly-Clark, a consumer products giant whose brands include Kleenex and Huggies, agreed to spend about $40 billion to acquire Kenvue.
-In terms of sales, the two companies had been roughly equal - in 2024, Kimberly-Clark had revenue of about $20.1 billion, while Kenvue's revenue was about $15.5 billion.
+In November 2025, Kimberly-Clark, a consumer products giant whose brands include Kleenex, Kotex, Huggies and Softex, agreed to spend about $40 billion to acquire Kenvue.
+In terms of sales, the two companies had been roughly equal—in 2024, Kimberly-Clark had revenue of about $20.1 billion, while Kenvue's revenue was about $15.5 billion.
 The cash-and-stock deal will result in Kimberly-Clark shareholders owning about 54 percent of the new, combined company, with Kenvue shareholders owning about 46 percent.

 Brands

-Consumer brands operated by Kenvue include: the following:
+Consumer brands operated by Kenvue include the following: